tholian-network/stealthify/README.md

   (or media types).
 By default, Stealth will load nothing.
 The Site Mode decides what is being loaded.

-- It uses `Site Powers` that decide whether or not a Site is allowed to use `Cookies` and allowed to execute `JavaScript`.
+- It uses `Site Blueprints` that can automatically scrape URLs and forward those to the connected Stealth Proxy to download accordingly into the Profile folder.

 - It offers an `Open in Incognito Tab` button that allows to open the currently displayed Site in an isolated Sandbox.